open-simh/.github/docs/simdocs/simh_doc.md

 SET, SHOW, DIR, LS, ECHO, HELP

-A remote console session will close when a EOF character is entered (i.e. \^D or \^Z).
+A remote console session will close when a EOF character is entered (i.e. ^D or ^Z).

 ### Master Mode

 Remote Console Master mode allows full control of simulator operation to performed over a remote TCP session.
-This mode is potentially useful for applications like a simulated CPU front panel interface or remote debugging with a GDB "Serial Stub".
+This mode is potentially useful for applications like a simulated CPU front panel interface or remote debugging with a GDB “Serial Stub”.

 Master mode is entered from a simulator command file with the following
 command:

 SET REMOTE MASTER enter master mode

-Operation in Remote Console Master mode requires that the simulator's console port be serviced via a telnet connect with a "SET CONSOLE TELNET=port" command.
+Operation in Remote Console Master mode requires that the simulator’s console port be serviced via a telnet connect with a “SET CONSOLE TELNET=port” command.
 Both a telnet connection to the console port AND to the Remote Console port is required be a simulator will enter Master Mode.